Written by: Apurva Pawar

 3. Health differences

 Deer-headed chihuahuas are more likely to suffer dental and breathing problems.
-However, birthing a deer-headed chihuahuas is easier for the mother chihuahuas as their skull is narrower than apple head chihuahuas.
+However, birthing deer-headed chihuahuas is easier for the mother chihuahuas as their skull is narrower than apple-head chihuahua.

-Therefore, birthing apple head chihuahuas is painful to the dog due to their broader structure.
+Therefore, birthing apple-headed chihuahuas is painful to the dog due to their broader structure.

 4. Popularity in the dog owner community